moraogando/Parallel_Suite2p/README.md

 # Parallel_Suite2p
 """
-This code is part of a tool-kit generated in the Adesnik lab to probe inte-areal computations combining two-photon holography and meso-scale imaging
+This code is part of a tool-kit generated in the Adesnik lab for closed-loop experiments combining two-photon holography and two-photon imaging

 Citation:
 [Probing inter-areal computations with a cellular resolution two-photon holographic mesoscope](https://www.biorxiv.org/content/10.1101/2023.03.02.530875v2)

 doi: https://doi.org/10.1101/2023.03.02.530875

-The core repo exists at: (https://github.com/hs13/Meso_HScode), by the great Hyeyoung Shin
+The core repo for full mesoscale closed loop experiments exists at: (https://github.com/hs13/Meso_HScode), by the great Hyeyoung Shin.

 # ImageProcessor Documentation
-This Python code defines a class called `ImageProcessor` that is used to process and analyze TIFF images.
-The class is designed to handle mesoscopic data and multiplane images.
-The ImageProcessor class provides functionalities to extract ROI dimensions, load and save image data, perform parallel processing, and reconstruct images.
+This Python code defines a class called `ImageProcessor` that is used to process and analyze ScanImage TIFF images using the [suite2p] (https://github.com/MouseLand/suite2p) library.
+The class is designed to handle both mesoscopic multiplane configurations.
+The ImageProcessor class provides functionalities to extract ROI dimensions, load and save image data, perform parallel processing.
 ## Installation

-    1. Install suite2p following their instructions [https://github.com/MouseLand/suite2p].
+    1. Install suite2p following their [instructions] (https://github.com/MouseLand/suite2p).
     2. Clone or download current repo
    ### Usage
     3. Open anaconda prompt